AnvilloyDevStudio/IdleCorp-Profit-Bot/README.md

 > [!IMPORTANT]
 > This project is no longer active.

+## Information

 This is a bot under the IdleCorp Profit project, providing general supports for playing IdleCorp.

+For some more information, you may head to [the Google Site](https://sites.google.com/view/idlecorpprofit).

+## Current State & Future

 This project has not been updated since I published the version 1.3.0 of this bot before I decided to publish this.